Pickled carrots, ready overnight!

-There’s this delightful spot that has a rooftop patio overlooking downtown Austin.
+There’s this local spot with a rooftop patio overlooking downtown Austin that has the best duck tacos.

-Since enjoying those tacos, I set to work transforming this Refrigerator Dill Pickles recipe into one that would work with carrots instead.
+After these tacos and (and then shortly after, a delightful Korean beef bowl from a local restaurant!)
+I set to work transforming this Refrigerator Dill Pickles recipe into one that would work with carrots instead.
+It has my go-to brining solution that works with SO many veggies.

-It was so simple to whisk up a homemade brining solution and pour it over carrots.
-Take it up a level by including some garlic cloves, fresh dill, and whole peppercorns.
-The result was the BEST homemade pickled carrots.
+I took it up a level by including some garlic cloves, fresh dill, and whole peppercorns.
+The result was the BEST homemade pickled carrots that are ready to eat within 24 hours!

 Carrots, vinegar, salt, sugar, dill, and seasonings are the ingredients for pickled carrots.